HSF/hsf.github.io/organization/_posts/2021/2021-05-06-coordination.md

 - Next meeting 10th May on simulation for solid state microphysics:
     - <https://indico.cern.ch/event/1016632/>
 - Provisional next meeting 7th June on [pyg4ometry](http://www.pp.rhul.ac.uk/bdsim/pyg4ometry/) (see also <https://arxiv.org/abs/2010.01109>) package for geometry construction
-    - Likely of interest to Reconstruction/Triggers and Python WGs? (literally set it up last couple of days so not advertised yet!).
+    - Likely of interest to Reconstruction/Triggers and Python WGs? (literally set it up a couple of days ago, so not advertised yet!).
     - May also have an update on GDML parsers/support in Geant4/ROOT/VecGeom
 - Preliminary topics for fall: MARS, varying Geant4 parameters